-On the Caribbean coast or in the Bay Islands, seafood and anything made of coconut dominate Honduras cuisine.
-No travel taste test of Honduras food is complete without fresh fish, shrimp, lobster or the endlessly versatile conch (caracol in Spanish).
+On the Caribbean coast or in the Bay Islands, seafood and anything made of coconut dominate Honduran cuisine.
+No travel taste test of Honduran food is complete without fresh fish, shrimp, lobster, or the endlessly versatile conch (caracol in Spanish).
 But they also have some other dishes with a strong Mayan influence worth trying.

 03 of 07

-Because of Panama’s diverse Spanish, American, Afro-Caribbean and indigenous influences, Panamanian cuisine ranges from the familiar, like snow cones and tropical fruit, to the ultra-exotic, like carimanola—a fried yucca roll stuffed with meat and boiled eggs.
+Because of Panama’s diverse Spanish, American, Afro-Caribbean, and indigenous influences, Panamanian cuisine ranges from the familiar, like snow cones and tropical fruit, to the ultra-exotic, like carimanola—a fried yucca roll stuffed with meat and boiled eggs.
 Seafood is prevalent, and snacks are delicious, especially if you buy them at a fonda.
-International influence is also quite strong here so you can also find an interesting mix of the main cultures around the world.
+International influence is also quite strong here, so you can find an interesting mix of the main cultures around the world.

 04 of 07

-Guatemala food and drink is primarily influenced by the country's Mayan and Spanish cultures.
-Nowadays, international influences are found in Guatemala food as well, such as Chinese, American, and the vegetarian movement.
-International cuisine is making a big impact in Guatemalan dishes the resulting mix represents some of my favorite Central America cuisins.
-If you only had the chance to try one of their dishes, make it pepian.Continue to 5 of 7 below.
+Guatemalan food and drink is primarily influenced by the country's Mayan and Spanish cultures.
+Nowadays, international influences are found in Guatemala's food as well, such as Chinese, American, and the vegetarian movement.
+International cuisine is making a big impact in Guatemalan dishes, and the resulting mix represents some of my favorite Central American cuisines.
+If you have the chance to try only one dish, make it pepian.Continue to 5 of 7 below.

 05 of 07

-El Salvador food and drink is particularly distinctive among the diverse cuisines of Central America.
-A blend of only two cultural influences, the indigenous and the Spanish ones.
-El Salvador food includes all sorts of stuffed delights: tamales, empanadas, pastelitos, and the ever-present pupusas.
-You have to try them, they make them with just about anything that you can think of.
+El Salvador's food and drink is particularly distinctive among the diverse cuisines of Central America as a blend of only two cultural influences: the indigenous and the Spanish.
+El Salvadoran food includes all sorts of stuffed delights, such as tamales, empanadas, pastelitos, and the ever-present pupusas.
+You have to try them; they make them with just about anything that you can think of.

 06 of 07

-Nicaragua food and drink is representative of the diversity of its residents.
-It is the results of years of Spanish, Creole, Garifuna and Indigenous Nicaraguan cultures melting into one.
+Nicaraguan cuisine is representative of the diversity of its residents.
+It is the results of years of Spanish, Creole, Garifuna, and Indigenous Nicaraguan cultures melting into one.
 They all have some level of influence in modern Nicaragua food, which most travelers find delicious, but the best part is that it tends to be exceptionally inexpensive.

 07 of 07